Anthony Phillips: Early life

-Phillips was born on 23 December 1951 in Chiswick, England.
-He attended a preparatory school, during which he formed a group and took part in a performance of "My Old Man's a Dustman" in the school hut as the singer, but forgot the words during it and was kicked out.
+Phillips was born on 23 December 1951 in Chiswick, then a part of Middlesex, and grew up in the nearby Putney and Roehampton areas.
+He attended St Edmund's preparatory school in Hindhead, Surrey, during which he formed a group and took part in a performance of "My Old Man's a Dustman" in the school hut as the singer, but forgot the words and was kicked out.
 This led to his decision to learn the guitar.
-He learned enough to perform lead guitar to a rendition of "Foot Tapper" by The Shadows in the school lounge.
-The Shadows were a major influence for Phillips in terms of acoustic guitar.
-At thirteen Phillips acquired a Stratocaster and wrote the basis of his first song, "Patricia", named after the first girl he liked.
-Part of the song was recorded later by Genesis on "In Hiding".
-He was not entirely a self-taught guitar player; he received some tuition in rudimentary chords from classical guitarist David Channon, who became a big source of inspiration for Phillips, and used sheet music to songs by The Beatles that his mother would send him.
-Phillips then picked up more chord knowledge, and learned to copy "reasonably well".
+The Shadows were a major early influence on Phillips, who learned enough to perform a rendition of "Foot Tapper" in the school lounge.
+At thirteen Phillips acquired a Fender Stratocaster and wrote his first song, "Patricia", an instrumental about the first girl he had a crush on.
+It gradually evolved into the Genesis song "In Hiding", which appears on From Genesis to Revelation.
+He was not entirely a self-taught guitar player; he received some tuition in rudimentary chords from classical guitarist David Channon, who became a big source of inspiration for Phillips, and used sheet music to songs by the Beatles that his mother would send him.
+Phillips then picked up more chord knowledge, and learned to copy music "reasonably well".
 As a teenager, Phillips briefly lived in the United States.

 In April 1965, Phillips attended Charterhouse, an independent school in Godalming, Surrey.
 In the following month, he formed a band with fellow pupils Rivers Jobe, Richard Macphail, Mike Rutherford, and Rob Tyrell, naming themselves Anon.
-They based their sets on songs by The Beatles and The Rolling Stones and recorded one demo, Phillips's song "Pennsylvania Flickhouse".
+They based their sets on songs by the Beatles and the Rolling Stones, and recorded one demo, Phillips's song "Pennsylvania Flickhouse".
 The group disbanded in December 1966.
+Phillips was also a member of another band during 1966, Spoken Word, which included David Thomas (vocals), Ronnie Gunn (piano), Jeremy Ensor (bass, later of the Principal Edwards Magic Theatre), David Chadwick (guitar), and Peter Gabriel (drums).
+They recorded an acetate, a cover of "Evening".

 Career

-1967–1974: Genesis and hiatus
+1967–1970: Genesis

 In January 1967, after Anon had split up, Phillips and Rutherford became a songwriting unit and started recording several demos.
 They invited Charterhouse pupil Tony Banks, a member of Garden Wall, another disbanded school group, to play keyboards.
-Banks agreed, and suggested involving his Garden Wall bandmates, singer Peter Gabriel and drummer Chris Stewart.
+Banks agreed, and suggested involving his Garden Wall bandmates, singer Peter Gabriel (the same one who was the drummer for Spoken Word) and drummer Chris Stewart.
 After the five made a demo tape, it was given to Jonathan King, who signed them to his publishing company and had them record some singles.
-He named the group Genesis, and suggested they record a studio album which became From Genesis to Revelation.
-Phillips was particularly angry when King added string arrangements to their songs without their knowledge.
+He named the group Genesis, and suggested they record a studio album, which became From Genesis to Revelation.
+Phillips was particularly angry when King added string arrangements to their songs without their knowledge, since the limitations of the recording technology meant that everything else on the album had to be reduced to mono as a consequence.
+Phillips said he had little role in Genesis's songwriting during this period, and that most of the songs on From Genesis to Revelation were written by Gabriel and Banks.